Patient-informed discovery and patient-driven development

 Patients are central to our mission at Fulcrum.
 Partnering with the patient community is also essential to our process.
 Our drug discovery begins with a deep exploration of disease biology in patient tissue samples.
 As we advance a program, the patient voice guides our development strategy.

-Our initial areas of focus are facioscapulohumeral muscular dystrophy (FSHD), sickle cell disease (SCD) and beta thalassemia.
+Our initial areas of focus are facioscapulohumeral muscular dystrophy (FSHD), sickle cell disease (SCD), and non-SCD hemoglobinopathies, including beta-thalassemia.
 We’re developing precision medicines that address the root causes of these genetic conditions.

 Inspired by patients